Martin O'Donnell

-Martin O'Donnell (born May 1, 1955) is an American composer, audio director, and sound designer known for his work on video game developer Bungie's series, such as Myth, Oni, Halo, and Destiny.
-O'Donnell collaborated with his musical colleague Michael Salvatori for many of the scores; he has also directed voice talent and sound design for the Halo trilogy.
-O'Donnell was Bungie's audio lead until April 11, 2014.
+Martin O'Donnell (born May 1, 1955) is an American composer, audio director, and sound designer best known for his work on video game developer Bungie's titles, such as the Myth series, Oni, the Halo series, and Destiny.
+O'Donnell collaborated with Michael Salvatori for all of the scores; he has also directed voice talent and sound design for the Halo trilogy.

-O'Donnell began his career in music writing television and radio jingles such as the Flintstones Vitamins jingle and scoring for radio stations and films.
+O'Donnell began his career in music writing television and radio jingles such as the Flintstones Chewable Vitamins jingle and scoring for radio stations and films.
 O'Donnell moved to composing video game music when his company, TotalAudio, did the sound design for the 1997 title Riven.
 After producing the music for Myth II, Bungie contracted O'Donnell to work on their other projects, including Oni and the project that would become Halo: Combat Evolved.
-O'Donnell ended up joining the Bungie staff only ten days before the studio was bought by Microsoft, and would be the audio director for all Bungie projects until he was fired.
+O'Donnell ended up joining the Bungie staff ten days before the studio was bought by Microsoft, and was the audio director for all Bungie projects until he was fired in April 2014.

 O'Donnell's score to the Halo trilogy has received critical acclaim, earning him several awards, and the commercial soundtrack release of the music to Halo 2 was the best-selling video game soundtrack of all time in the United States.
-He went on to compose the scores for Halo 3 (2007), Halo 3: ODST (2009), and Halo: Reach (2010).
+He composed the scores for Halo 3 (2007), Halo 3: ODST (2009), and Halo: Reach (2010).
 His final work for Bungie was composing music for the 2014 video game Destiny.
 He successfully sued Bungie for unpaid wages and stock ownership.
 Subsequently, he co-founded Highwire Games and composed the score for their debut virtual reality game Golem, which was released in late 2019.

+O'Donnell ran for the U.S. House of Representatives as a Republican in Nevada's 3rd congressional district in 2024, placing fourth in the Republican primary.

-Early life and career
+Early life and education

-O'Donnell describes his upbringing as "typical"; he received piano lessons and wanted to start a rock band when he reached junior high school.
+O'Donnell describes his upbringing as "typical"; he received piano lessons and wanted to start a rock band when he was in junior high school.
 His father made films while his mother taught piano.
 Despite his interest in progressive and fusion rock, O'Donnell studied the classical component of music and composition at Wheaton College Conservatory of Music and received his Masters of Music Degree in composition with honors from the University of Southern California in the early 1980s.